eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-topic.md

 ## Action (optional)

-For command and event criteria additional actions are available which further distinguish the purpose of a Protocol message.
+For command, event and messages criteria additional actions are available which further distinguish the purpose of a Protocol message.

 ### Command criterion actions